The-Tooth-Business/TheToothFairyDocs/README.md

 ### Purpose

-We were approached by our client, the Fairy in Charge(FIC) of Tooth Inc. aka The Tooth Fairy, to create a new full-stack web application.
-She chose our team to handle this Top Secret project because of our reputation for professionalism and safeguarding sensitive data, mostly thanks to a referral from Santa Claus after we digitised his 'Naughty and Nice List".
+We were approached by our client, the Fairy in Charge (FIC) of Tooth Inc. aka The Tooth Fairy, to create a new full-stack web application.
+She chose our team to handle this Top Secret project because of our reputation for professionalism and safeguarding sensitive data.
+This was mostly thanks to a referral from Santa Claus after we digitised his 'Naughty and Nice List".

 This web app will serve two main purposes.
 Firstly it will be a portal that parents and carers can use to book in a tooth pick-up on the day their child loses a baby tooth.
 Secondly, it will be a dashboard that the Tooth Fairy can login to manage her company.